ironblocks/venn-dapp-sdk/README.md

 1. Create a new Venn Client instance with your Venn Node URL.
 Pass the following parameters:
 - `vennURL`: String.
 URL of your Venn Node.
-- `approvingPolicyAddress`: String.
+- `vennPolicyAddress`: String.
 Address of the `ApprovedCallsPolicy` contract.
-- `chainId`: Number.
-Chain ID of the network you're interacting with.
 - `strict`: Boolean.
 If set to `true`, the SDK will throw an error in case of an error while signing the transaction or if the transaction is not approved by Venn Network.
 If set to `false`, the SDK will return a request data in case of an error.
 Default value is `true`.